ACKNOWLEDGEMENT OF COUNTRY

 - the Warawarni-gu Guma statement delivered at the 2nd National Research Conference in May 2018 by Aboriginal and Torres Strait Islander leaders and researchers, which takes a strength-based approach, values strong representation, commits to co-design with communities and prioritises transparency in data collection;

-- identified positions on the ANROWS board, currently filled by Professor Vickie Hovane, an Aboriginal woman, who belongs to the Ngarluma, Gija and Gooniyandi peoples from the Kimberley, Western Australia; and Edward Mosby, a Torres Strait Islander man from Thursday Island.
+- identified positions on the ANROWS board, currently filled by Professor Dawn Bessarab is an Aboriginal woman of Bard (West Kimberley and Yjindjarbandi (Pilbara) descent; and Edward Mosby, a Torres Strait Islander man from Thursday Island.

 Aboriginal and Torres Strait Islander research